hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 * :ref:`feature_sharpe_ratio`

 Below, we describe each advantage one by one.
-Note that for a quick comparison with the exising platforms, please refer to :ref:`the following section <feature_comparison>`.
+Note that for a quick comparison with the existing platforms, please refer to :ref:`the following section <feature_comparison>`.

 .. _feature_end_to_end: